edgurgel/mimic/README.md

 Calling `allow/2` will permit a different pid to call the stubs and expects from the original process.

+If you are using `Task` there is no need to use global mode as Tasks can see the same expectations and stubs from the calling process.

 Global mode can be used with `set_mimic_global` like this:

 ```elixir